Sep 11, 2017

 Cha Li Boi

-Bondi Junction isn’t exactly known for dining hotspots, but Cha Li Boi is out to challenge that perception.
-The sprawling space above East Leagues Club has been done up with an industrial style fit-out – think exposed concrete walls and beams, light wood furnishings and dim lighting – can seat up to 285 diners at an array of communal and individual tables.
-It’s hard to pass up the extensive yum cha offerings straight off the trolley (the Cray Cray dumplings – stuffed with crayfish and scampi – are a must), but you can also choose from a la carte selections such as playful Pac Man dumplings (colourful ghost-shaped dumplings filled with prawns or kohlrabi and mushroom) or spicy wok-fried scallops in house XO sauce.
+Bondi Junction isn’t known as a dining hotspot but Cha Li Boi is out to challenge that perception.
+The sprawling space above East Leagues Club has been done up with an industrial-style fit-out – think exposed concrete walls and beams, light wood furnishings and dim lighting – and can seat up to 285 diners at an array of communal and individual tables.
+It’s hard to pass up the extensive yum cha offerings straight off the trolley (the Cray Cray dumplings stuffed with crayfish and scampi are a must) but you can also choose from a la carte selections such as playful Pac Man dumplings (colourful ghost-shaped dumplings filled with prawns or kohlrabi and mushroom) or spicy wok-fried scallops in house XO sauce.
 End the meal on a sweet high – traditional desserts such as warm egg custard tart and mango pancakes are both on offer.

 Level 1, 9-13 Bronte Road, Bondi Junction; (02) 9369 5391